christophsturm/restaurant/README.md

 ## coming next:

-Readme driven development: all features below this point are not yet implemented.
+Readme driven development: The features below this point are not ready yet.

 ### nested resources: